Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Employers with fewer than 50 full-time employees are not required by law to offer group health insurance coverage for their employees.
 However, there are strong reasons why small businesses, regardless of size, should offer health insurance to their employees.

-2. To expand Medicaid to adults with an income at or below 133% of the federal poverty level
+2. To expand Medicaid to adults with an income at or below 133 percent of the federal poverty level.

-3. To change the way that medical decisions are made by all impacted, including the insured, employers and insurers
+3. To change the way that the insured, employers and insurance providers make medical decisions.

-The real goal was that all people, or many more anyway, would have access to health insurance benefits than they did before the ACA.
+The overarching goal of the ACA is to expand health insurance access to many more Americans.
 Before the ACA, no employer was ever required to offer health insurance of any kind to employees.

 The ACA includes premium tax credits and cost-sharing reductions to lower costs for lower-income employees and their covered dependents.
-The ACA tax credit also encourages smaller employers, who are not required to provide health insurance, to offer the benefit through SHOP.
-That, in turn, offers the employer tax credits that reduce the cost of an employer-sponsored benefit that employees want.
+The ACA tax credit also encourages smaller employers, who are not required to provide health insurance, to offer the benefit through the Small Business Health Options Program (SHOP).
+Through SHOP, the ACA offers smaller employer tax credits that reduce the cost of an employer-sponsored benefit that employees want.

 How can employers determine their eligibility for the small business health insurance tax credit?

-Small business owners who choose to offer group health insurance benefits for employees may qualify for the ACA’s small business healthcare tax credit.
-Small employers are not only eligible but often qualify for a higher tax credit.
-For example, some employers qualify for the Small Business Health Care Tax Credit that covers 50% of the costs the employer pays for its employees’ premiums (or 35% for nonprofit employers).
+Small business owners who choose to offer group health insurance benefits for employees may qualify for small business health care tax credits through the ACA.
+For example, some employers qualify for the Small Business Health Care Tax Credit.
+The maximum credit for small business employers is 50 percent of the premiums paid.
+For small tax-exempt employers, including some nonprofits, it is 35 percent.

 Enrolling in a SHOP plan is necessary for a small business or nonprofit to claim the Small Business Health Care Tax Credit.
 Additionally, your business will need to meet all of the following criteria:

-• You have fewer than 25 full-time-equivalent (FTE) employees.
+• You have fewer than 25 full-time-equivalent employees.

 • The average employee salary is $50,000 per year or less.

-• Your business pays at least 50% of your full-time employees’ premium costs.
+• Your business pays at least 50 percent of your full-time employees’ premium costs.

 • You will offer SHOP coverage to all of your full-time employees.
 (You don’t have to offer it to dependents or employees working fewer than 30 hours per week to qualify for the tax credit.)

-You can also use Healthcare.gov’s Tax Credit Estimator to help assess what, if any, your small business tax credit will look like.
+Typically, the smaller your business is, the bigger credit Small Business Health Care Tax Credit you may be eligible for.
+You can use HealthCare.gov’s Tax Credit Estimator to help assess what, if any, your small business’s tax credit will look like.

 Using a SHOP-registered agent or broker

-Because enrollment can be complicated, it is recommended that you work with a SHOP-registered agent or broker – there is no cost for using their services.
-There are several reasons why you want to work with an agent or broker:
+Because enrollment can be complicated, it’s a good idea to work with a SHOP-registered agent or broker.
+There is no cost for using their services.
+You may want to consider working with an agent or broker for the following reasons:

-• They have experience helping small businesses enroll in SHOP coverage (e.g., they will make this process easier for you).
+• They have experience helping small businesses enroll in SHOP coverage, so they could make the process easier for you.

-• They have an in-depth understanding of the health insurance market in your area.
+• Local brokers or agents should have an in-depth understanding of the health insurance market in your area.

-• They can guide you through selecting a plan and navigating coverage issues after you enroll.
+• They can guide you through the plan selection process.

 If you already have an agent or broker, you can continue working with them, as long as they are registered to sell SHOP insurance.
-Visit localhelp.healthcare.gov to find an agent or broker who can help.
-You can also get immediate help from an agent or broker by using the Help On Demand tool at Marketplace.
+Visit HealthCare.gov assistance to find an agent or broker who can help.

 Patrick Proctor, SHRM-SCP, is certified as a senior professional in human resources.
 His more than 15 years of executive level leadership inform his work on inclusive and engaging workplace culture, as well as educating senior leadership teams about human capital management and organizational strategy.
 Patrick has written dozens of articles on global business, human resources operations, management and leadership, business technology, risk management, and continuity planning